Financial Help for Health Coverage in CT - Access Health CT openEnroll_start=11/01/2022

 Covered Connecticut Program

-The Covered Connecticut Program now provides health insurance coverage, dental coverage, and Non-Emergency Medical Transportation (NEMT) benefits.
+The Covered CT Program now provides health insurance coverage, dental coverage and Non-Emergency Medical Transportation (NEMT) benefits.

 Learn More.